skullfort/covid-19-icu/README.md

 ## Introduction

-ICU beds occupancy is a good indicator of the seriousness of the pandemic and how well prepared Ontario healthcare was to the response of the pandemic of this scale.
+ICU bed occupancy is a good indicator of the seriousness of the pandemic and how well-prepared Ontario healthcare was to response to a pandemic of this scale.

 This dataset comes from Ontario Data Catalogue and it compiles daily counts of patients (both COVID-related and non-COVID-related) in adult and pediatric ICU beds and the number of adult and pediatric ICU beds that are unoccupied.
-Pediactrics: Children, Adolescence, and Teens (Under 18)
+Pediatrics: Children, Adolescence, and Teens (Under 18)

 ## Objectives